uPortal-Project/uPortal-web-components/@uportal/esco-content-menu/README.md

 - `user-org-id-attribute-name`: type: `String`, default: `'ESCOSIRENCourant[0]'`, the attribute object path to obtain the id of the organization to retrieve from the organization's api
 - `user-all-orgs-id-attribute-name`: type: `String`, default: `'ESCOSIREN`, the attribute object path to obtain all ids of the organizations linked to the user and to retrieve from the organization's api
 - `org-logo-url-attribute-name`: type: `String`, default: `'otherAttributes.ESCOStructureLogo[0]'`, the attribute object path to obtain the organization Picture from organization details obtained from the organization's api
+- `force-org-logo`: type: `String`, optional, an url/uri to provide an institutional picture overriding the default-org-logo and the institutional one obtained by an api (used to have an overview before updating change to every users from the api),
 - `debug`: type: `Boolean`, default: `false`, for the demo/debug mode to be able to run in a standalone way (disable api call).

 #### Slots